Visyond/website-hugo/site/content/solutions/data-analysis-and-business-consulting-software.md

         file: /img/2019-02 Audit On.png
         link: /features/audit-mode/
         title: Audit On
-      - alt: Business Consulting Software - Track Cells Dependencies in Visyond
-        descr: >-
-          Dependency analysis gives you a bird’s eye view of your model in the same way Google Maps does of a neighborhood.
-It’s a powerful auditing tool, uncovering errors that would be otherwise painstaking to catch.
-        file: /img/2019-02 Dependency Analysis.png
-        link: /features/dependency-analysis/
-        title: Dependency Analysis
     image: /img/2019-02 Error Root Cause.png
     link: /features/audit-mode/
     title: Audit and Debug Models with Ease